morningmoni/TaxoRL/README.md

 Run train_RL.py for training and testing.
 All the parameters are in *argparse* and have default values so that you can run without specifying any parameters (but feel free to tune them).

 In each epoch, the performance on training/validation/test sets is reported.
 You may exit the program at any time.

+## Cite

+Citation info is on the way...